pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/Operationalizing Azure Kubernetes Service/WDS/WDS trainer guide - Operationalizing Azure Kubernetes Service.md

     - The [Sizes for Linux virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/linux/sizes) offers a number of options, with the [storage optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-storage) *[Lsv2-series](https://docs.microsoft.com//azure/virtual-machines/lsv2-series)* being a natural candidate as it is tuned for high disk throughput and transactional workloads such as data analytics.
     - Another decision point for selecting a VM SKU and size is availability of the SKU in a given region.
 In this case, we would want to ensure that both AKS *and* the selected VM SKU are *both* available in the region(s) we want to operate in.

-    Once we have selected our size and series, we can create a new node pool in the cluster.
+    Once we have selected our size and series, we can create a new node pool in the cluster (see [Limitations](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#limitations) for multiple node pool clusters for other considerations).

+    ```sh
+    az aks nodepool add \
+      --resource-group constosAKSrg \
+      --cluster-name constosoAKScluster \
+      --name iopspool \
+      --node-count 3 \
+      --kubernetes-version 1.15.7
+      --node-vm-size Standard_L8s_v2 \
+    ```

+    **Note:** For further isolation at the network layer, additional node pools can be split into their own subnet using the `--vnet-subnet-id <YOUR_SUBNET_RESOURCE_ID>` argument on the `az aks nodepool create` command.

+    **Note:** If the `--node-vm-size` argument is not supplied at the time the node pool is created, the node members will be created in a default size (`Standard_DS2_v2` for Linux node pools and `Standard_DS2_v3` for Windows node pools).

+    To restrict the new compute to just the desired workload(s), taints will need to be applied to nodes and then tolerations applied to pods (see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)).

+    - A taint is applied to a node that indicates only specific pods can be scheduled on them.
+    - A toleration is then applied to a pod that allows them to tolerate a node's taint.

 2. **Design:** What IP addressing scheme would you recommend to Contoso Commerce to best balance resource usage for nodes and pods?